Site icon Outdoor Gearzine "Outdoor Gearzine"

 Alpha rice Approximately 160ml of water

-Small gas stove Diameter approx. 10cm / Height approx. 7cm (actual measurement)
+small gas stove Diameter approx. 10cm / Height approx. 7cm (actual measurement)

-Medium gas stove Diameter approx. 11cm / Height approx. 9cm (actual measurement)
+Medium-sized gas stove Diameter approx. 11cm / Height approx. 9cm (actual measurement)

 Tips for choosing

-Checkpoint 2: Type and shape
+Checkpoint 2: Shape and form

-material Deep type Shallow type Square
+material Deep Shallow Square

 image